infinityworks/101-Sessions/sessions/StepFunctions-100/101/README.md

 npm install --save-dev serverless
 ```

+> if you have problems running sls you can try a global install with `npm install -g serverless`

 ## Install AWS CLI

 Aws cli allows you run run commands on your computer to interact directly with your AWS Account.